-The accompanying financial statements of The Toro Company Investment, Savings, and Employee Stock Ownership Plan are presented in accordance with U.S generally accepted accounting principles.
-The accounting records of the Plan are maintained on the accrual basis.
+The accompanying financial statements of The Toro Company Profit-Sharing Plan for Plymouth Union Employees (the Plan) are presented in accordance with U.S. generally accepted accounting principles.

 (b) Investments

 The Plan's investments are in a Master Trust held by Fidelity.
 The investment securities are stated at fair values based upon published quotations or, in the absence of available quotations, at fair values determined by the trustee.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.
 Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.